Pooch11/DPS941-ColaBot/README.md

               Cross Platfrom >
                              Connection Manager

-Your host name should be something like 192.168.8.1 and enter in any other credentials for logging in
+Your host name should be something like 192.168.8.1 and enter in any other needed credentials for logging in

+You should be able to run UartConnection.cpp on the beaglebone.